collective/collective.developermanual/source/getstarted/index.rst

 Please read how to use :doc:`ZopeSkel to bootstrap your first add-on </getstarted/paste>`.

-If you want to create a package with :doc:`Dexterity content types please read the tutorial</getstarted/dexterity>`.
+If you want to create a package with Dexterity content types please read about :doc:`creating a Dexterity project</getstarted/dexterity>`.

 Plone development workflow
 ----------------------------